Download PDF

 Save, then render to preview the document output.

-RStudio: Use Render button Icon from the Render button in RStudio
+RStudio: Use Render button

-VS Code: Use Preview button Icon from the Preview button in VS Code
+Positron and VS Code: Use Preview button

 The resulting HTML/PDF/MS Word/etc. document will be created and saved in the same directory as the source .qmd file.

-• Features for scientific publishing.
+Features for scientific publishing.
 Cross references, citations, equations, and more.

-• Output integrated into document.
+Output integrated into document.
 Control how output appears with special comments in your code.

 When you render a document, Quarto:

-{venue}: quarto-pub, connect, gh-pages, netlify, confluence, posit-cloud
+: quarto-pub, connect, gh-pages, netlify, confluence

-• Quarto Pub Free publishing service for Quarto content.
+Quarto Pub Free publishing service for Quarto content.

-• Posit Connect Org-hosted, control access, schedule updates.
-Push button publishing from RStudio
+Posit Connect Org-hosted, control access, schedule updates.

-A directory of Quarto documents + a configuration file (_quarto.yml)
+A directory of Quarto documents + a configuration file (_quarto.yml

 See examples at: https://quarto.org/docs/gallery/